 Dani Blum

 Dani Blum is a health reporter at The New York Times, focusing on news and trends related to personal health.
 She covers breaking news related to personal health and reports in-depth on wellness trends, from emerging mental health treatments to hacks and supplements that animate the internet.
 She also covers Ozempic and other drugs in a new class of medications that treat diabetes and obesity, and she reports on Covid-19.
-Blum joined The Times in 2019 and has been covering Covid-19 since the early days of the pandemic.
-She approaches every story with impartiality and strives to hear all sides of the issues she covers.
+Blum joined The Times in 2019.
+She has reported on Covid-19 since the early days of the pandemic, and she has covered Ozempic since 2022.
+Blum approaches every story with impartiality and strives to hear all sides of the issues she covers.
+She is committed to upholding the standards of integrity outlined in The New York Times' Ethical Journalism Handbook.

 The Daily's Verdict